-Year Advisers and Assistant Year Advisers assist students in each year group.
+Year Advisers assist students in each year group.
 They are responsible for looking after the interests of the students in their year.
 They should be the first point of call for any personal issues.

 Head Teacher Wellbeing leads the Wellbeing Team at the school and implements programs to support the wellbeing of students and staff.
-They work closely with the Year Advisers, School Counsellors and School Executive.
+They work closely with the Year Advisers, School Counsellors and School Executives.
 They liaise with external agencies/organisations to support and develop the understanding of current wellbeing issues.

 Faculty Head Teachers lead teaching and learning of their key learning area and contribute to whole school programs to achieve the school's mission statement.
 For a subject specific problem, contact should be made with the Head Teacher of the particular faculty.
-Faculties are supported by the Head Teacher Teaching & Learning and the Head Teacher School Priorities.
+Faculties are also supported by the Head Teacher Teaching & Learning.